 Apple Corp versus Apple Inc. Since they were originally in totally different lines of business, this recycling of a trademark wasn't a problem — until Apple Inc. decided to move into computer music, whereupon the older Apple objected.

 Neil Armstrong was the first human to walk on the Moon.
 Neill Armstrong was a player and coach in the NFL and Canadian Football League.

 There are two association football teams named Arsenal F.C.
 The Argentine team is usually referred to as Arsenal de Sarandí to avoid confusion with the English team.

-And similar sports team naming kerfuffles erupted when, for instance, the CFL tried to name an expansion team the Baltimore Colts a decade after the NFL team by that name had fled to Indianapolis.
+Similar sports team naming kerfuffles erupted when, for instance, the Canadian Football League tried to name an expansion team the Baltimore Colts a decade after the NFL team by that name had fled to Indianapolis.
 The ensuing lawsuit caused the expansion team to literally play without a name for its inaugural season before gaining the Stallions moniker the next year, though they would move to Montreal and become the Alouettes the year after that.